bitcoin-dot-org/Bitcoin.org/_includes/ref/bitcoin-core/rest/intro.md

 Core with the `-rest` option or by specifying `rest=1` in the configuration file.

+The interface is not intended for public access and is only accessible from localhost by default.

 {{WARNING}} A web browser can access a HTTP REST interface running on localhost, possibly allowing third parties to use cross-site scripting attacks to download your transaction and block data, reducing your